 - Inappropriate assessments and/or treatments respecting patient care

 If you have any questions about filing a complaint, we are happy to speak with you to help you determine the best way to address your experience.
 Please feel free to contact the College to make sure you fully understand the formal complaint process.

-If you are sure you want to proceed with a formal complaint, you must submit your complaint in writing, using the College Complaint Report Form.
+If you are sure you want to proceed with a formal complaint, you must submit your complaint in writing, using the College Complaint Form for Public.
 This ensures the appropriate collection of the information that is require for the Complaints Director to act on the complaint.